 Leveraging an Italian labour market reform known as the Jobs Act (JA), I study the effect of employment risk on household consumption and labour supply.
-The JA reduced protection against unlawful individual termination only for workers hired after March 6, 2015.
-Using this time-based discontinuity in employment protection as a source of exogenous variation in employment risk, I find that workers subject to the reform consume between 9-10% less than workers hired before March 6, 2015.
+The JA reduced protection against unlawful individual termination only for workers hired after March 6, 2015 by firms with at least 15 employees.
+Using this time-based discontinuity in employment protection as a source of exogenous variation in employment risk, I find that workers subject to the reform consume 8% less than workers hired before March 6, 2015.
 The effect is stronger among individuals younger than 40 and for those living in Northern Italy, the wealthiest region of the country.
-Finally, I show that a variant of the Bewley–Huggett–Aiyagari model, augmented with ex-ante employment risk heterogeneity, closely matches the empirical result on consumption, and that risk accounts for most of the effect.
+There is, on the other hand, no sizable effect on labour supply.
+Finally, I show that a variant of the Bewley–Huggett–Aiyagari model, augmented with ex-ante employment risk heterogeneity, matches the empirical result, and that risk accounts for a sizable part of the effect.

 Grants: Fulbright Visiting Scholarship - Fulbright Italy

-Presented at: CSEF PhD Seminar (March 2024, November 2025), Stanford PhD Macro Lunch (March 2025), 5th Sailing the Macro Workshop, 40th AIEL Annual Conference - University of Milano-Bicocca, 4th PhD and Postdocs Naples School of Economics Workshop (September 2025)
+Presented at: CSEF PhD Seminar (March 2024, November 2025), Stanford PhD Macro Lunch (March 2025), 5th Sailing the Macro Workshop, 40th AIEL Annual Conference - University of Milano-Bicocca, 4th PhD and Postdocs Naples School of Economics Workshop (September 2025), 23rd Brucchi-Luchino Labor Economic Workshop - University of Padua (December 2025)

 [Draft available soon]